Gift Aid is a quick and easy way to make your donation go even further. Here’s a quick summary of how it works.

 All qualifying donations made to charity by UK taxpayers may be eligible for Gift Aid.
 By making a donation to the Trust using Gift Aid, we can reclaim the basic tax rate on your gift, making your money go further.

-The basic tax rate is 20%, meaning that if you give £10 to the Scottish Wildlife Trust using Gift Aid, your donation is worth £12.50 to us.
-In other words, for every £1 you give, we can reclaim an additional 25p from HMRC at no extra cost to you.
+The basic tax rate is 20% meaning that if you give £10 to the Scottish Wildlife Trust using Gift Aid, your donation is worth £12.50 to us.
+In other words, for every £1 you donate, we can reclaim an additional 25p from HMRC at no extra cost to you.